predrag-viceic/kde-on-pitop/README.md

 The starting point of the installation is the image from the [Minibian](https://minibianpi.wordpress.com/) project and the result is the full blown desktop environment.
 I intend to document as much of the install process, so if interested, come back often ! :)

+[Here](/ansible) you'll find the [Ansible](https://www.ansible.com/) playbook with basic configuration.
+The KDE-specific playbooks are coming ASAP.

+You will have to configure the vars in pitop.yml and put the host ip  in hosts.pitop.
+You alse need your ssh public key in config/ssh_keys/id_dsa.pub (or similar)

+The Pi should be connected with an ethernet cable to your router.
+On boot, the ip adress is displayed on the screen.

+When configured, you can launch :

+`ansible-playbook -k -i hosts.pitop -u root  pitop.yml --check`

+When sure that you are orchestrating the correct server, remove *--check* option.

+## Install KDE

 ## Play a movie with omxplayer